MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 Note that conversion in either direction can be lossy, because some parameters are only defined for HTTPSSVC or Alt-Svc.

-To construct an Alt-Svc Field Value (as defined in Section 4 of
+To construct a set of Alt-Svc Field Values (as defined in Section 4 of
 {{!AltSvc}}) from an HTTPSSVC record:

+* Each value in the SvcFieldValue's protocol set is mapped to a protocol-id.
+This MUST follow the normalization and encoding requirements for protocol-id specified in {{!AltSvc}} Section 3.
+  For each protocol-id, create a distinct Alt-Svc Field Value.
+Apart from the protocol-id, these Alt-Svc Field Values will otherwise be identical.

 * The SvcDomainName is mapped into the uri-host portion of alt-authority with the trailing "." removed.